Harlan Margaret

 At fifteen, she signed with Penguin Random House and co-published a memoir about intergenerational trauma and coming-of-age through the feminine gaze.
 Through the pandemic, she gained experience with press and interviews, appearing as a guest on NPR etc.

-In the future, she strives to apply her literary and anthropological education to break into the production industry and impact modern culture through writing and directing.
+In the future, she strives to apply her literary and anthropological education to break into the literary industry and impact modern culture through writing novels.